Welcome to the new web experience for Quadient's smart locker solutions

 Results

-The project began in 2016 with a plan to install 6,000 parcel lockers across Japan over seven years, with 3,000 in Tokyo alone.
-However, the installation was completed in only three years.
-The installation of the Quadient Parcel lockers has contributed to:
+The project began in 2016 with a plan to install 5,000 parcel lockers over seven years.
+However, the installation was completed faster than projected with a total of 6,800 lockers installed.
+The installation of the parcel lockers contributed to:

 • The free flow of parcels through the open locker network